 You would be surprised to know that people like Mark Zuckerberg of Facebook and James Comey, the former director at FBI are fond of this quick tip.

-Note: You can also disable the microphones on your Macbooks using the same technique.
-These little hole at the side of the chases are the actual microphones.
+Note: You can also disable the microphones on your MacBooks using the same technique.
+The little holes at the side of the chases are the actual microphones.

-Disable Built in MacBook Camera via Terminal Utility
+Disable the Built-in MacBook Camera via Terminal Utility

 Disabling the Hardware of the Camera:

-1- In this step we will create a backup of the file.
+- In this step, we will create a backup of the file.
 Open the terminal and type in the following command.
 Remember that you can skip this step if you don’t want a backup created.
 But it is advisable to keep a backup so that you can reverse the process in case you want to use the camera again.

-2- It’s now time to move the Quick Time component of the iSight camera (which enables apps to access it) to the backup folder we created in step 1.
-Use the following command:
+- It’s now time to move the Quick Time component of the iSight camera (which enables apps to access it) to the backup folder we created in step 1.
+Use the following commands:

 Two of these updates pertain to preventing camera and microphone access to external sites.
 You can prevent external sites from accessing your MacBook’s camera and microphone.
 Setting up is quick and easy.